ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 const form = await superValidate<typeof schema, string>(event, schema);
 ```

-A string can be a bit limiting though, more realistically there will be a status as well, so making a `Message` type can be useful for consistency.
+A string can be a bit limiting though, more realistically there will some kind of status as well, so making a `Message` type can be useful for consistency.

 ```ts
 type Message = { status: 'error' | 'success' | 'warning'; text: string };